afaquejam/PythonAwesomeApp/README.md

 ## Testing & Mocking
 * Use Pytest.
-  - Use pytest fixtures for setting up and teardown functions.
+  - Use pytest fixtures for set-up and teardown functions.
   - Use parametrized tests.
   - Use pytest-cov to generate test reports.
   - Use pytest plugins to enhance your test reports.